Last Updated on 20th January 2025 by max2021

 This new regulation meant that contracted site workers would be able to assess the nature of a material and ascertain whether or not it was asbestos before commencing with any work on-site, enabling them to prepare accordingly.

-This process would thereby help to eliminate the risk of uncontrolled damage to asbestos-containing materials, and would prevent exposure to asbestos fibres if any work needed to be carried out that risked disturbing asbestos materials.
+This process would thereby help to eliminate the risk of uncontrolled damage to asbestos-containing materials and would prevent exposure to asbestos fibres if any work needed to be carried out that risked disturbing asbestos materials.

 The 2006 Control of Asbestos regulations also enforced that almost all work involving the removal of asbestos insulation had to be carried out by a licensed contractor.

-Meaning that anyone working with high-risk asbestos materials under the regulations must have a license to work with asbestos as issued by the Health and Safety Executive (HSE).
+This means that anyone working with high-risk asbestos materials under the regulations must have a license to work with asbestos as issued by the Health and Safety Executive (HSE).

 On the 6th of April 2012, the Control of Asbestos Regulations 2012 was introduced which superseded all previous regulations and updated them to be in line with the EU asbestos directive.